-- the Company's plan to continue selling the Second Batch through the summer and fall of 2021; - the Company's plan to either purchase or establish and operate a brick-and-mortar retail flag ship store, and potential other locations within the Netherlands; - the Company's plan to ship a larger quantity of raw material of truffles to CCrest in order to isolate the psilocybin and perform a potency assay; - the Company's plan to obtain a new patent for technologies for monitoring and displaying information involving carbon dioxide emissions, designed to operate interactively with the Wisdom Truffle, to monitor carbon dioxide emissions by the local electricity grid; - Radix Motion's plans to build predictive AI models that will increase the scientific data around microdosing, helping people find their optimal dose; - the Company's plans to have Katie Patrick, an environmental engineer, author and social media influencer, join the Company and work on the design and production of the Wisdom Truffles, and the Company's expectation to commence global sales of the Wisdom Truffle by the beginning of 2022; - the Company's plans to develop the three Wisdom Truffles models; - the Company's continued plans to launch the VR Module with Radix Motion; - the Company's plans to enter into a binding definitive agreement to acquire a 51% stake in Acadian Exotic Mushrooms Ltd, and the Company's expectation that the completion of the transaction contemplated by such definitive agreement would result in a 22,000 square foot facility expected to produce up to 5,000 pounds of Shiitake mushrooms per week; - the Company's plans to merge with Creso Pharma and create The HighBrid Lab; - the Company's plans to develop the digital care application by adding various new features by Q1 of 2022;the Company's plan, subject to all applicable laws and regulations, to enter into a binding definitive agreement regarding a joint venture with Halo Labs Inc. ("Halo Labs") and to commence manufacturing supplying psilocybin products to licensed facilities in the State of Oregon by Q3, 2023; - the Company's plan, subject to all applicable laws and regulations, to enter into a binding joint venture agreement with Disruptive Pharma LLC; - the Company's plan, subject to all applicable laws and regulations, to enter into a binding definitive agreement to acquire a 100% interest in Mera Life Sciences LLC;
+- the Company's plan to reschedule the documentation and live-stream event of Russel Peters' first psychedelic journey with natural psilocybin truffles; - the Company's plan to continue selling the Second Batch through the fall and winter of 2021; - the Company's plan to either purchase or establish and operate a brick-and-mortar retail flag ship store, and potential other locations within the Netherlands; - the Company's plan to begin production and commence sales of shiitake mushrooms through its AEM facility by March 2022; - the Company's plan to obtain a new patent for technologies for monitoring and displaying information involving carbon dioxide emissions, designed to operate interactively with the Wisdom Truffle, to monitor carbon dioxide emissions by the local electricity grid; - Radix Motion's plans to build predictive AI models that will increase the scientific data around microdosing, helping people find their optimal dose; - the Company's expectation to commence global sales of the Wisdom Truffle by the beginning of 2022; - the Company's plans to develop and construct the three Wisdom Truffles models; - the Company's plans to develop the digital care application by adding various new features by Q1 of 2022; - the Company's plan, subject to all applicable laws and regulations, to enter into a binding definitive agreement regarding a joint venture with Halo Labs Inc. ("Halo Labs") and to commence manufacturing supplying psilocybin products to licensed facilities in the State of Oregon by Q3, 2023; - the Company's plan, subject to all applicable laws and regulations, to enter into a binding joint venture agreement with Disruptive Pharma LLC: - the Company's potential future plans in Brazil, Jamaica, the Grenadines and St. Vincent; and - the Company's ability and anticipated timelines with respect to the production and sale of shitake mushrooms at the AEM facility.